xindixu/xindixu/README.md

 ## Hi there / 哈喽 / ようこそ, I'm Xindi / 欣笛 👋

-I enjoy designing and implementing full-stack features with complex functionalities at Pingboard.
+I enjoy designing and implementing full-stack features with complex functionalities.

 - I'm passionate about improving user experience and understanding technologies on a deeper level 🤩
 - I'm building web apps, using JavaScript, React, and Vue, but also curious on other applications of CS ⚡️